tbruckmaier/corcel-acf/readme.md

 # Features

-* load acf fields via eloquent relations
+* loads ACF fields via eloquent relations
-* load acf data for a post only once and save sql queries
+    - loads acf data for a post only once and save sql queries
-* support for eager loading of acf relations
+    - supports eager loading of acf relations
-* return suitable data types for the different acf fields (see table below), including a fallback for unknown field types
-* support for deeply encapsulated fields (e.g. a image in a repeater in a flexible content)
+* supports deeply encapsulated fields (e.g. a image in a repeater in a flexible content)
-* TODO: consider custom post types
+* return suitable data types for the different acf fields (see table below)
+    - unknown fields return a generic class with access to the raw db values
+    - custom classes can be used for existing & unknown fields
 * possible to access acf field config and internal attributes
 * full support for option page